CERN-HSSIP-Sweden/kafka-iot/README.md

-# Setting up Flume & Telegraf with Kafka and InfluxDB
+# Setting up Flume and Telegraf with Kafka and InfluxDB
 ![image](readme-graphics/graph1.png "Graphical representation of the setup")

 ## About this documentation